dumlutimuralp/antrea-packet-walks/part_c/README.md

 This table' s job is simple.
 First flow entry in this table first reads the value in register reg0[16].
 If the value of this register is "1" in decimal, that means the destination MAC address is known to OVS and the flow should be able to get forwarded (otherwise it would get dropped).
 The same flow entry has an action defined as "actions=output:NXM_NX_REG1[]".
 What this action does is it reads the value in "NXM_NX_REG1" to determine the OF port this flow will be sent through and then sends the flow onwards to that port.

-The value of reg0[16] was set to "1" back in L3Forwarding Table #70 (Section 9.7).
-The value of REG1 was set to "0x1" (which is "1" in decimal) also back in L3Forwarding Table #70.
-"1" is the OF Port ID of tunnel0 interface (genev_sys_6081 interface on Linux).
-Hence the OVS sends this flow onwards to the tunnel0 interface to be encapsulated with GENEVE headers.

 <pre><code>
 vmware@master:~$ kubectl exec -n kube-system -it antrea-agent-f76q2 -c antrea-ovs -- ovs-ofctl dump-flows br-int table=110 --no-stats cookie=0x1000000000000, table=110, priority=200,ip,reg0=0x10000/0x10000 actions=output:NXM_NX_REG1[]
  cookie=0x1000000000000, table=110, priority=0 actions=drop
 vmware@master:~$
 </code></pre>

+The value of reg0[16] was set to "1" back in L3Forwarding Table #70 (Section 9.7).
+The value of REG1 was set to "0x1" (which is "1" in decimal) also back in L3Forwarding Table #70.
+"1" is the OF Port ID of tunnel0 interface (genev_sys_6081 interface on Linux). **Hence the OVS sends this flow onwards to the tunnel0 interface.**

 **Note :** The second flow entry in this table obviously drops the flows which do not have their "reg0[16]" register set.